PHP Login Form with Remember-Me using Cookie and Session

 Here, all session variables are removed using session_unset() and the session is deleted using session_destroy().

-Let us add below styles.
+Let us add the below styles.
 We have already added style.css in header.php.

 style.css